jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 ##Before you begin
 [Download and install the Bluemix Live Sync command-line interface][1].

 **Important:** The Live Sync command-line interface is available only for Windows 7 and 8.
 More platforms are coming soon.
+[Learn more about the Live Sync command-line interface][16].

 <a name='create'></a>
 ##Create a Node.js app from a Bluemix starter